Achievable logoAchievable logo

 Assumption of Risk

-• Under this defense, an insured is absolved of any liability if the injured third party assumed the risk of injury voluntarily.
+• Under this defense, an insured is absolved of liability if the injured third party voluntarily assumed the risk of injury.

-• Under this defense, an insured may be released from liability if another factor caused or increased the damages.
+• Under this defense, an insured may be released from liability if an independent event breaks the chain of causation and becomes the dominant cause of the injury.

 • An accident is a single event.